Skip to content

 Hiring security in Missouri?
 Here's who regulates it, what a company and its guards must be licensed to hold, how armed guards are permitted, and how to verify a license yourself in minutes.

-If you're hiring a security company in Missouri, confirming its license is the single most important check you can make.
-It tells you the provider is lawful, insured, and accountable — and it protects you from the negligent-hiring liability that comes with putting an unqualified, uninsured operation on your property.
-This guide covers who regulates private security in Missouri, what a company and its guards must hold, how armed guards are licensed, and exactly how to verify a license yourself.
+Hiring a security company in Missouri?
+Confirming its license is the single most important check you can make — it's what tells you the provider is lawful, insured, and accountable, and it shields you from the negligent-hiring liability that comes with putting an unvetted, uninsured operation on your property.
+This guide covers who regulates security in Missouri, what a company and its guards must hold, how armed work is permitted, and exactly how to verify a license yourself.

 Quick answer

 In Missouri, security is regulated by municipal (St. Louis MPD, Kansas City).
-There is no statewide company license — companies are authorized locally and armed personnel are state-regulated.
+There is no statewide company license, though armed work is separately regulated.
 Verify a license through your city's police licensing section (for example, St. Louis MPD Private Security).

 Missouri has no statewide license — city Boards of Police Commissioners (St. Louis, Kansas City) license security, and those municipal licenses can carry limited arrest powers on protected property.